jordantoyn/IT6780Repo/README.md

 ## Contributing

    We welcome contributions to Recipe Hub!
 To contribute:
    1. Fork the repository.
    2. Create a new branch:
-        '''
+        ```
-        git checkout -b feature/your-feature-name
+        // git checkout -b feature/your-feature-name
-        '''
+        ```
    3. Make your changes and commit them:
-        '''
+        ```
-        git commit -m 'Add some feature'
+        // git commit -m 'Add some feature'
-        '''
+        ```
    4. Push to the branch:
-        '''
+        ```
-        git push origin feature/your-feature-name
+        // git push origin feature/your-feature-name
-        '''
+        ```
-     5. Open a pull request.
+   5. Open a pull request

 Please make sure your code adheres to our coding standards and includes relevant tests.

 ## License